Rock Climbing Stretches and Flexibility Exercises

 The Top 3 Rock Climbing Stretches

 Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
 Below are 3 very beneficial stretches for rock climbing; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.
+Please make special note of the instructions below each stretch.

 Rotating Wrist Stretch: Place one arm straight out in front and parallel to the ground.
 Rotate your wrist down and outwards and then use your other hand to further rotate your hand upwards.